Phype/telnet-iot-honeypot/INSTALL.md

 ## Configuration

-The honeypot can run in two modes: local db and backend operated db.
+The honeypot can run in two modes: local db and backend operated db (default in config.json).
 If you want to use the frontend seen in the screenshots, you have to use the backend operated db mode.
 The mode is set in the `config.json` file using the option `use_local_db`.